H1K0/tanabata/README.md

 ## Usage

-First of all, compile the source code or simply download [this executable file](https://github.com/H1K0/tanabata/releases/download/v0.1.0-dev/tfm).
-For better experience, move the executable file to `/usr/bin` folder (totally safe if you don't have any other app with the name `tfm`) or add the folder with it to `PATH`.
+First of all, compile the source code or just download [this executable file](https://github.com/H1K0/tanabata/releases/download/v0.1.1-dev/tfm).
+For better experience, move the executable to the `/usr/bin` directory (totally safe unless you have another app named `tfm`) or add the directory with it to `PATH`.

 Then just open the terminal and run `tfm -h`.
-You should get the following.
+If you are running it for the first time, run it with `sudo` or manually create the `/etc/tfm` directory and check its permissions.
+This is the directory where TFM stores its config file.
+If everything is set up properly, you should get the following.

 ```
-(C) Masahiko AMANO aka H1K0, 2022
+(C) Masahiko AMANO aka H1K0, 2022—present
 (https://github.com/H1K0/tanabata)

 Usage: